rafaelurrutiasilva/Harbor_Grafana_Prometheus_on_Docker/README.md

 This repository includes instructions to guide you through the installation and execution of Harbor, Grafana, Prometheus, and Prometheus Node Exporter on a single [Photon OS](https://vmware.github.io/photon/#features) Docker Host.
 By following these instructions, you will gain insights into pulling and running container images on the same Container Host.
 Subsequently, you will be able to monitor machine and application metrics, including those of Harbor, using all the concurrently running containers.

 ## Goals and Objectives
+Establish a baseline for a Docker Container Host based on Photon OS.
+Utilize the Container Host to run all applications within containers.
+Configure Harbor, Docker Host, and Virtual Machine to independently expose their metrics.
+Set up Prometheus and the Node Exporter to scrape the metrics and, finally, visualize them using Grafana with appropriate dashboards.

 ## Target Audience
+Designed for anyone looking to navigate and gain insights into testing and learning these matters, but perhaps primarily for those, like me, who have just embarked on their journey and need a helping hand.

 ## Document Status
 > [!NOTE]